-The poem, The Building, by Philip Larkin, though at first seems ambiguous; till its end, turns out to be a thought-provoking one.
+This poem seems ambiguous at first, that is till its end.
+It turns out to be a thought-provoking one.
 Entitled ‘The Building’, the poem does talk about a building but assuming it as a hospital.
 While all through the poem, the poet has not used the term ‘hospital’, the use of certain words like ominous nurses, patient, death, sickness, illness, ambulances, check-ups, and a few more do let us assume that he is talking about a hospital.

 However, when we reach the end of the poem, we find Larkin meditating upon ideas of death, illness, religion, and spirituality.
 Read more poetry from Philip Larkin.

 The Building Analysis